 The northern fells around Caldbeck are fun because they’re always quiet, you’re also cycling over years of mining history which is always interesting.
 The area around Ambleside is also quite special, it’s one of the places where you can ride on Lakeland rock, instead of mud.
 You’re in the middle of the Lake District here – enjoying massive views with steep rock faces up and down and all around.
 There’s also a history of slate mines here.
 It’s very varied, with some really technical sections.
 You’ll also find what I like to call the ‘xylophone track’.
 This is because the slates make a distinctive clanking tune when you ride over them.

-Wastewater and the Honister Pass remind me of prehistoric places, they are a lot more rugged than other picturesquhone places in the Lake District – they are quite something and very unique.
+Wast Water and the Honister Pass remind me of prehistoric places, they are a lot more rugged than other picturesque places in the Lake District – they are quite something and very unique.
 One of my favourite viewpoints is a place called ‘the park’ which overlooks Coniston Water – it’s very special.

 – What local food and drink do you recommend?